B2B Website Design Ideas

 - Talk to your customers.
 What do they like/hate about your site and why?
 What could be improved?
 What sites do they enjoy visiting, and why?

 - B2B sales processes are notoriously lengthy and slllloooooow.
 What can you do between the point of conversion (contact form filled out, for example) to the sign-on-the-dotted-line?
 A newsletter perhaps?
-Don’t let your competitors get in there with a better offer during the interim.
+Or you could even nurture your leads using a marketing and sales automation tool like HubSpot.

 Image Credit: Designed by Freepik